efchea1/efchea1/README.md

 <div align="center">

-**Building systems where equity is not aspirational—it's measurable.**
+**Building systems where equity is not aspirational, it's measurable.**

 ⭐ *If you find my work valuable, consider starring the repositories!*